 What evidence of insufficient offers of finance is acceptable?

 To apply for a Local Authority Home Loan, applicant(s) must have been refused a mortgage from two regulated financial providers.
-The value of the mortgage the applicant(s) are applying for through the Local Authority Home Loan scheme must be greater than the mortgage they were refused from .
+The value of the mortgage the applicant(s) are applying for through the Local Authority Home Loan scheme must be greater than the mortgage they were refused from two regulated financial providers.
 Examples of acceptable evidence of this are:

 A letter of insufficient mortgage offer from a regulated financial provider society showing the amount requested, or